ACCOUNTANTS LETTERS & DECLARATIONS

 Almost always the bank’s template will not be acceptable, because their templates are designed to push the risk of you not paying your loan on to us.
 Their business is to take a risk in loaning money – they charge interest and (sometimes) excessive fees to compensate them for taking that risk – as you can hopefully understand, it’s not acceptable for the bank to push any of that risk on to us (particularly when they don’t share any of the income with us).
 Risk with no reward is a poor business decision.

-We have our own templates, our own wording that is designed to limit the risk to our business, and we have to stick to those.
-We are happy to collborate with you and your bank as to the exact wording, but we cannot allow our licences, our reputation, our qualifications, and our families livlihoods to be at risk.
+We have our own templates and our own wording that is designed to limit the risk to our business, and we have to stick to those.
+We are happy to collaborate with you and your bank as to the exact wording, but we cannot allow our licenses, our reputation, our qualifications, and our families livelihoods to be at risk.

 No matter what your bank manager tells you, they CAN approve your loan without us signing their declaration.
 We’ve seen it with our own eyes on many occasions.
 Don’t let them tell you otherwise, and don’t let them bully you and hold your loan to ransom because the bank doesn’t want to accept the risks of their own business.